 All the withdrawals from the Vault can take up to 48 hours to process.
 The time delay provides a safety net.
 That is, if you see a withdrawal was requested that you did not make, the withdrawal may be canceled.

-However, using Vault account does not mean that you control your Bitcoin wallet.
+However, using Vault account does not mean that you control your cryptocurrency wallet.
 It is still hosted on Coinbase servers.
 Vault accounts can also be shut down by Coinbase at any time.

-There are many users who want to control their Bitcoin and not leave it on the exchange.
+There are many users who want to control their cryptocurrencies instead of leaving them on an exchange.
 Multisig Vault is the solution.

-This essentially means your wallet will have 3 keys – 1 you own, 1 Coinbase owns and 1 shared key.
+This essentially means your wallet will have three keys – one you own, one Coinbase owns, and one shared key.
 Any two of the three keys allow spending of funds.
 So even if Coinbase is down, you will still have both the shared key and your own key to move funds from your wallet.

 Over the past couple of years, Coinbase has received a lot of flak.
 Whether it be Reddit or Bitcointalk, forums filled with complaints.
 Sometimes they are related to user accounts being frozen and the other times acting like banks.